waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`surf_automator` Tool Created (Turn 164380):** Developed to automate the button sequence for using Surf, improving navigation efficiency on water routes.

 ## B. Development Ideas & Testing Plans
-- **`boulder_puzzle_solver` Tool Idea:** The Seafoam Islands puzzle highlights the need for this tool.
-It should take the map XML as input, identify all boulders, holes, and switches, and output the optimal sequence of player movements and boulder pushes to solve the puzzle.
-This will automate a complex, multi-step reasoning process.
+- **`boulder_puzzle_solver` Tool (High Priority):** The Seafoam Islands puzzle highlights the need for this tool.
+It should take the map XML as input, identify all boulders, holes, and switches.
+The tool must then use a search algorithm (like Breadth-First Search on states) to find the optimal sequence of player movements and boulder pushes required to solve the puzzle (e.g., move all boulders into holes).
+The state representation should include the player's position and the position of every boulder.
+This will automate a complex, multi-step reasoning process that is currently being done manually and is prone to error.
 - **Seafoam Islands Puzzle Testing Plan:**
   - **Untested Assumption 1:** NPC Kris at (8, 3) on B4F has a clue about the puzzle.
     - **Test:** Talk to Kris.